SGH-0706/Module-3/Regex: Filter Words Without the Letter 'e'.md

-# Regex in Python: Filter Words Without the Letter 'e'
+# 3B Regex in Python: Filter Words Without the Letter 'e'
+## Developed by : Srinithi Muthukumar
+## Register No. : 212224240161
 ## 🎯 Aim
 To write a Python program that filters out and returns all elements from a list **that do not contain the letter `'e'`**, using **regular expressions (regex)**.